OpenVoiceOS/ovos-skill-cmd/README.md

 }
 ```

-The configuration above will launch `/home/forslund/scripts/generate_report.sh` when the second utterance under usage is invoked.
+The configuration above will launch `/home/forslund/scripts/generate_report.sh` when "run script generate report" is said by the user.